 Cycling Route Info on day 1: Main Route: 15mi/1150ft of elevation gain | Extra loop adds: 6mi/450ft

 Cycling Route Info on day 2: Main Route 23mi/1000ft | Extra loop adds: 7mi/1200ft or more!

 In the morning catch our group transfer form Turin airport to your hotel in the roman town of Alba, famous for its wines, truffles (and Nutella!), and the UNESCO World Heritage site of Langhe that we’ll explore by bicycle surrounded by spectacular vineyards and majestic Alps.

-Highlights here include our elegant hotel in a historic building right in the center of the town, our wine tasting and visit with a Barolo producer, a truffle-hunting demo followed by dinner featuring this noble and revered underground mushroom (upon availability), and our visit to an agriturismo (a family-run “farm stay” combining agriculture and tourism) for a pasta-cooking demo and “zero-mile dinner” with local ingredients.
+Highlights here include a visit to Barbaresco village, our elegant hotel in a historic building right in the center of Alba, wine tasting and visit in Barolo at the local regional wine cellar housed in a castle, a truffle-hunting demo followed by dinner featuring this noble and revered underground mushroom (upon availability), and our visit to an agriturismo (a family-run “farm stay” combining agriculture and tourism) for a pasta-cooking demo and “zero-mile dinner” with local ingredients.

 Next we make our way to Acqui Terme, another elegant Roman town famous for its natural hot springs in the town center.
 This is another perfect place to savor the best expressions of Piedmont’s signature flavors such as robiola cheese, amaretti cookies and Brachetto, Moscato, and Dolcetto wines.

 This area called “High Monferrato” is nestled between the northwest coastal region of Liguria and the Langhe area, and offers more hills with vineyards to discover by bike.